ecg-icas/icas/doc/next/_sources/categories.rst.txt

  * - identifying
    - bool
    -
    - Whether this attribute could serve as an identifier for the entire item sold.
-This can be used in combination with :ref:`post_ad_prefill`, where you can potentially get a sample title, description and additional attributes based on 3rd party databases.
+This can be used in combination with `POST /ad/prefill <https://ecg-icas.github.io/icas/openapi/index.html#/Ads/postAdPrefil>`_, where you can potentially get a sample title, description and additional attributes based on 3rd party databases.

  * - precision
    - int